LincolnCraddock/DijkstraAlgorithmsBenchmarks/README.md

 With a worse case graph, all of the nodes are connected by edges, so E ≈ N × N. Substituting E for N<sup>2</sup> into the equations, we see that the time complexity of the linear search algorithm is actually better than the priority queue one when for a worse case graph:

 Priority Queue: **O[N<sup>3</sup>log(N)]**

 Linear Search: **O[N<sup>2</sup>]**

-## Run the benchmarks
-To run the benchmarks and see this for yourself, download the complete folder and compile:

-``g++ -std=c++17 -Wall -Wextra -I. BenchmarkDijkstraAlgorithms.cpp -o BenchmarkDijkstraAlgorithms -lCatch2Main -lCatch2``
-- Run the produced executable to see how ... //TODO

 ## Results